kube-rs/website/docs/controllers/optimization.md

 !!! note "Field Selector Limitations"

-    Due to [field-selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/) limitations, you cannot filter on arbitrary fields, nor can you do set complements (need to enumerate explicitly).
+    Due to [field-selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/) limitations, you cannot filter on arbitrary fields, nor can you do set complements (forcing explicit enumeration).

 If you find that field-selectors are too constrictive for your set of objects, the problem can generally be solved using by [explicitly labelling](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) the objects you care about and use label selectors instead: